 Students are expected to come to lessons on time and prepared with their materials, books and notebooks.
 They are also expected to participate during the lessons.
 Throughout the term, students are evaluated by each of their instructors according to the criteria, and the grade they get from this component constitutes 10% of their overall grade.

-P.S.: According to an analysis of data collected over the years, the final grade of a student corresponds to the quiz and timed writing grades received during the term.
-There is a 3-point discrepancy between the final grade and the quiz and timed writing grades for 95% of the students that missed an exam during the term.
-The results indicate that regular class attendance and participation is effective in increasing the termly and end-of-year success rate of the students.
+P.S.: According to an analysis of data collected over the years, there is a link between the mid-term and final exam grades of a student.
+There is at most a 3-point discrepancy between the final exam grade and the mid-term grade for 95% of the students.
+This indicates that regular class attendance and participation is effective in increasing the termly and end-of-year success rate of the students.